-However, the SMS messaging service (which uses the standard Telecommunications Network instead of the Internet) did not catch the attention of privacy-concerned developers.
+However, the SMS or short messaging service (which uses the standard Telecommunications Network instead of the Internet) did not catch the attention of privacy-concerned developers.
 At the dawn of the smartphone era, TextScure (now Signal) by WhisperSystems could send and receive encrypted SMS messages.
-This feature was, however, dropped in 2015, as the App’s developers decided to concentrate their efforts on encrypted Internet messaging.
+This feature was, however, dropped in 2015, as the app’s developers decided to concentrate their efforts on encrypted Internet messaging.

 - No Google Services dependencies.
 It will operate normally on any Android device.

-- Send non-encrypted messages to contacts that do not support it (can work like a standard SMS App).
+- Send non-encrypted messages to contacts that do not support it (can work as a standard SMS app).

 - Block contacts

-- Dual App themes available, Light and Dark.
-Users can also adjust conversation colours.
+- Dual app themes available, Light and Dark.
+Users can also adjust conversation colors.

 - Android O emoji support